 - 1. Check the condition of the separator screen for tears, larger than normal holes or damage of any kind. - 2.
 Select the appropriate sump valve actuator tip. - 3.
-Draw, examine and retain all fuel samples in the normal course of the pre-flight inspection, observing colour for proper octane. - 4.
-Check for water sitting on the top surface of the separator screen.
-Use a by-pass hole to get any excess water droplets inside the separation jar. - 5.
-Clean the top surface of the separator screen with a dry, absorbent tissue or cloth.
+Draw, examine and retain all fuel samples in the normal course of the pre-flight inspection, observing colour for proper octane against the back of the bottle sticker with the main light source from behind the observer. - 4.
+Check for water sitting on the top surface of the separator screen material.
+Use a by-pass hole to get any excess water droplets inside the collection jar before separation.